Austin Gallery

 Bad lighting is the most common way people accidentally ruin the experience of good art.
 You spend real money on a painting, print, or photograph — then hang it on a wall where a ceiling fixture casts a dull, yellowish wash that flattens every color and creates distracting glare.
 The art deserves better.
 So do your walls.

-We spent six weeks testing LED picture lights across every price point from $25 to $200, evaluating them on the metrics that actually matter for art: Color Rendering Index (CRI), beam evenness, color temperature accuracy, installation simplicity, and long-term reliability.
+We spent eight weeks testing 18 art-lighting products across every price point and category — wireless picture lights, hardwired premium fixtures, plug-in track kits, sculpture accent lights, smart bulbs, and high-CRI retrofit bulbs — evaluating them on the metrics that actually matter for art: Color Rendering Index (CRI), beam evenness, color temperature accuracy, installation simplicity, and long-term reliability.
 Every light in this guide has been mounted above real paintings in real living spaces — not tested in a lab.

 Best Overall